catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

 - You must have jq installed.
 - You must have a security group with rules to allow ingress on port 22 and 80.
 - You must have a network set up that can host the webserver.
-- Currently aodh is only available in HLZ and Porirua regions.

 Process
 -------